index

 Subdomain size.
 The 16316^3 grid cubes are a methodological choice balancing gradient resolution against multiscale capture.
 Smaller cubes may lack sufficient scale range to meaningfully define LΩL_\Omega; larger cubes may average over spatially distinct dynamics.
 If residence times change qualitatively with subdomain size, the result reflects the observation window rather than the physics.

 Inductive gap.
 The leap from “transient in DNS at one Reynolds number” to “structurally unstable” is inductive.
-The geometric connection to triadic tension and irreducible curl (via the monograph’s Section 9) provides theoretical scaffolding for why balance should be generically unstable, but that scaffolding has not been turned into a deductive proof within Navier–Stokes.
+The geometric connection to triadic tension and irreducible curl (via The Geometry of Self-Correction) provides theoretical scaffolding for why balance should be generically unstable, but that scaffolding has not been turned into a deductive proof within Navier–Stokes.
 The result does not prove global regularity, does not establish bounds uniform in Reynolds number, and does not replace analytic criteria such as Beale–Kato–Majda10.

 Scope boundaries.
 The analysis is periodic, event-localized, and unforced.
 Boundary-driven or externally forced flows fall outside its scope.
 Different flow geometries, compressibility effects, or non-Newtonian rheology could alter the balance dynamics.